-Hera Buyuktasciyan is a Greek-Armenian artist who lives and works in Istanbul.
+Hera Buyuktasciyan is a Greek-Armenian artist who was born in Turkey.
+She lives and works in Istanbul.
 She creates sculpture and installations that explore the meaning of space as it relates to memory and the past.
 Buyuktasciyan travels back and forth in her work between territories that are historical, cultural, mythical, and theological.

 She is a 2006 graduate of Istanbul’s Marmara University and spent a year studying in Austria.
 In 2007, she had her first solo show in Istanbul.
 She focuses on the lives of workers in her drawings on paper and in her works in bronze and marble.